davecom/nflate/README.md

-# dflate
+# nflate

-dflate is a naive implementation in C of the decompression side of the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) algorithm that can unzip [gzip](https://en.wikipedia.org/wiki/Gzip) files.
+nflate is a naive implementation in C of the decompression (inflation) side of the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) algorithm that can unzip [gzip](https://en.wikipedia.org/wiki/Gzip) files.
 It is mainly based on RFC 1951 (DEFLATE) and RFC 1952 (gzip).
 It is not trying to be performant.
 I just wrote it as a means to learn more about compression algorithms.
 It's probably of little use to others since there are better examples to learn from.
 I have listed some learning resources that I used below.

 Wherever possible I used the original variable names from RFC 1951/RFC 1952 in their original capitalization.
 That is why there is some strange naming of variables throughout the code.